tomjnapier/tomjnapier.github.io/_posts/2026-03-26-accessible-chatbots.md

 ## Conclusion

-So there are my thoughts - I'll come back and update this post as we learn more about how chatbots are used in a public sector context.
+So there are my thoughts - I'll come back and update this post as I learn more about how chatbots are used in a public sector context and get more practical examples.
 In the meantime, let's make sure we go back to first principles when designing interfaces, even if the technology is treading into new territory.

+**Updated 31/03/26** - I updated the section around the `log` role to add some additional warnings about its use (and to more clearly steer towards the "Announce that there is a new message, but don't announce the message" route).
+Thanks to Adam for the excellent background knowledge on the log role here.